 - I’ve learned so much through my time as an Associate so far.
-I like that I’m constantly learning across a variety of industries, and have been able to work on both corporate and financial as well as consumer accounts.
+I like that I’m constantly learning across a variety of industries, and have been able to work on both corporate and consumer accounts.

 - I have learned that I love the adrenaline that working in PR can give you, such as working with media to secure an article or interview for your client.
 I also loved how quickly I was able to help write press releases and pitches for very well-known clients!

-- As an early PR and Marketing Associate, I have found my current work highly rewarding.
-For instance, unlike before, I now incorporate ESG reporting, data visualization inside some early-stage finance, fin-tech and sustainability brands and accounts.
-It’s interesting to know how many tools are accessible to build the right ESG strategies and frameworks for a client.
+- As an early Associate, I have found my current work highly rewarding.
+For instance, I incorporate ESG reporting, and data visualization inside some early-stage finance, fin-tech and sustainability brands and accounts.
+It’s interesting to know how many tools are accessible to build the right strategies and frameworks for a client.

 What is your advice to an Associate candidate in the interview process?